Paris Campbell Grace

-Paris Campbell (born December 23, 1992) is an American TikToker, comedian, and singer-songwriter.
-She began her career in stand-up comedy in 2012 and has performed at various clubs in New York City.
+Paris Campbell Grace (born December 23, 1992) is an American TikToker, comedian, and singer-songwriter.
+She began her career in comedy in 2012 and has performed at various clubs in New York City.
 Campbell started working on musical projects with her then wife, punk rock musician Laura Jane Grace, in 2023.
 Together with Grace, she joined musicians Matt Paton of Drive-By Truckers and Mikey Erg of The Ergs! to form the punk rock band the Mississippi Medicals.
-She is also a member of the band Laura Jane Grace and the Trauma Tropes.
+She was also a member of the band Laura Jane Grace and the Trauma Tropes.

 Early life and family

 Campbell was born in New York City on December 23, 1992, to Yolande "Dolly" Fox Campbell, an actress and philanthropist, and John Campbell, a musician.
 Her father died when she was an infant.
 Campbell's maternal grandparents were Matthew M. Fox, the former vice president of Universal Pictures, and Yolande Betbeze Fox, an opera singer and feminist activist who was crowned Miss America 1951.
 She is of French Basque descent through her grandmother and Jewish descent through her grandfather.
 Campbell spent part of her childhood at her grandmother's mansion, the Newton D. Baker House, in Georgetown, Washington, D.C., where she was raised by her grandmother and her grandmother's partner, Cherif Guellal, who was the Algerian Ambassador to the United States.

 Campbell was educated at the Southern France Youth Institute in Villesèque-des-Corbières and at The Grier School, an all-girls boarding school in Tyrone, Pennsylvania.
 Upon completing high school, Campbell studied at Virginia Commonwealth University.

 Campbell's childhood home in Washington, D.C.